Niccolum/intrst_algrms/README.md

 #### Note:

 *For check memory tests - install line_profiler manually.*

-*This package not in package because of problem with installation.
+*This package not include to install because of problem with installation.
 Details [here](https://github.com/rkern/line_profiler#installation)*

 After that you can run commands from results.md on each folders.